 The government is introducing ways to reduce the compliance costs associated with building homes.
-By doing this, the government can increase the supply of properties, lowering the price of houses, and thereby increasing housing affordability.
+By doing this, the government can increase the amount of house and land packages in perth or increase the supply of properties, lowering the price of houses, and thereby increasing housing affordability.

 No doubt this will be an interesting policy to look over, however this is not what I am going to do right now.
 Instead I am interested in Professor Roy Fleetwood’s (of Victoria University’s Architecture and Design Faculty) dual claims that”the plan risked creating cardboard cut-out houses” and that “the Kiwi dream was to build your own home, but individuality was highly prized”.